UCLA Bruins: Rugby

 UCLA has also been successful in rugby sevens.
 UCLA reached the quarterfinals of the 2012 Las Vegas Invitational college rugby sevens tournament.
 UCLA defeated Arizona State to finish third at the 2012 PAC 7s tournament.
 UCLA defeated Dartmouth to reach the semifinals of the 2013 Collegiate Rugby Championship at PPL Park in Philadelphia in a tournament broadcast live on NBC.
 UCLA again reached the semifinals of the 2014 Collegiate Rugby Championship, before losing, 17–20, to eventual champions Cal.
 UCLA won the 2014 West Coast 7s with a 14–12 upset victory over Cal in the final.
+In 2016 the Bruins fell to rivals Cal and then in 2018 to Lindenwood in the final of the Collegiate Rugby Championship (7s).